Jake Bird (baseball): 2024–2025

-In 2025 with the Rockies, before he was traded, Bird posted a 4-1 record with a 4.73 ERA in 53 1/3 innings pitched; in addition, he struck out 62 batters over 45 games.
+In 2025 with the Rockies, before he was traded, Bird posted a 4–1 record with a 4.73 ERA and 65 strikeouts in 53 1/3 innings pitched over 45 games.

 New York Yankees

 On July 31, 2025, the Rockies traded Bird to the New York Yankees in exchange for Roc Riggio and Ben Shields.
-After struggling in his first three appearances for the team, Bird was optioned to the Triple-A Scranton/Wilkes-Barre RailRiders on August 5.
+After struggling in three outings, giving up a grand slam in a loss to the Miami Marlins and a walk-off home run to the Texas Rangers, the Yankees demoted Bird to the Triple-A Scranton/Wilkes-Barre RailRiders on August 5.
+He did not return to the majors, posting a 27.00 ERA with New York and a 6.32 ERA in Triple-A.